Unity Catalog

 Configuring a Unity Catalog Destination

 Configure a Unity Catalog destination to write to a Databricks Unity Catalog table.
-Use the destination only in Databricks cluster pipelines.
+Use the destination only in Databricks pipelines.

 1. On the Properties panel, on the General tab, configure the following properties: